 SCE Preferred Resources Pilot Solar Siting Survey

-The PRP Solar Siting Survey highlights significant levels of local solar photovoltaic (PV) energy that may be generated within an area in southern and central Orange County.
-The grid area assessed by the Survey comprises the Preferred Resources Pilot (PRP), an effort by Southern California Edison (SCE) to study and demonstrate how distributed energy resources, including local solar PV, may support local reliability needs.
+The PRP Solar Siting Survey highlights significant levels of local solar PV energy that can be generated within an area in southern and central Orange County.
+The grid area assessed by the survey comprises the Preferred Resources Pilot (PRP), an effort by Southern California Edison (SCE) to study and demonstrate how distributed energy resources, including local solar PV, may support local reliability needs.
 The PRP Solar Siting Survey identified over 160 MW of technical potential for large commercial solar installations 500 kW and larger within the PRP grid area.
 Learn more about our PRP Solar Siting Survey and see the results.